Main Content

 What this means for buyers:

 Buyers should be prepared for competition on well-priced, good-looking homes.
-Under these conditions, prices typically rise, so I don’t expect a big drop in prices in the near future.
-Also, the recent drop in interest rates will make it easier for competing buyers to raise their bids.
-However, it’s becoming more likely that some sellers will accidentally overprice, which will open opportunities for buyers to negotiate more favorable terms with less competition.
+Under these conditions, prices typically still rise, so I don’t expect a big drop in prices in the near future.
+However, it’s becoming more common for some sellers to accidentally overprice, which opens opportunities for buyers to negotiate more favorable terms with less competition.

 If your current home doesn’t support your current life and goals, we’re here to help you find one that does.
 Call or text us at 626-328-4199 to learn about your options!